xiaojunlin/amapR/README.md

 ### Benchmarking

-[`amapGeocode`](https://cran.r-project.org/web/packages/amapGeocode/index.html) is a popular R package used to convert address into coordinates using AMap API.

-We had queried a series of addresses using the `amapR` package and `amapGeocode` package, respectively.
+[`amapGeocode`](https://cran.r-project.org/web/packages/amapGeocode/index.html) is a popular R package using AMap API to convert between addresses and coordinates.
+The `getCoord` function in this package could convert addresses into coordinates.
+To compare the speed of `amapGeocode::getCoord` and `amapR::geocode`, we had queried a series of addresses using these two functions, respectively.
 The results were shown below.

 | Testing environment|  |
 | ------ | ------ |